aws/aws-cdk/packages/@aws-cdk/assertions/README.md

 The `Match.objectLike()` API can be used to assert that the target is a superset object of the provided pattern.
 This API will perform a deep partial match on the target.
+Deep partial matching is where objects are matched partially recursively.
+At each level, the list of keys in the target is a subset of the provided pattern.

 ```ts
 assert.hasResource('Foo::Bar', Match.objectLike({